 The Julian Simon Fellowship is one of the nation’s most prestigious opportunities for scholars to develop policy-oriented research on natural resources and environmental conservation.
 The in-residence fellowship is intended to continue the legacy of the late Julian Simon, whose research led to a massive re-evaluation by scholars and policymakers of their views on the interplay between population, natural resources, the environment, and humans as “the ultimate resource.”

-Each Julian Simon Fellow is expected to spend at least two months in residence at PERC developing a paper of publishable quality that has significant policy implications.
+Each Julian Simon Fellow is expected to spend at least six weeks in residence at PERC developing a paper of publishable quality that has significant policy implications.
 During their stay at PERC, Julian Simon Fellows are expected to present a seminar on their work and participate in the stimulating intellectual life at PERC.

 Julian Simon Fellows will receive an honorarium plus office space, office support, and a congenial, stimulating work environment.
 Fellows will be responsible for their accommodations in Bozeman.